Updated: 04-Dec-23 10:33 ET

 Key Factors

-- New orders for nondefense capital goods excluding aircraft -- a proxy for business spending -- were down 0.3% after decreasing a revised 0.2% (from +0.5%) in September.
+- New orders for nondefense capital goods excluding aircraft-a proxy for business spending- rose 0.4% following a 0.8% increase in November.

 Big Picture